2024 Tuolumne Accident 圖瓦勒米的一場攀岩意外

 一年前的今天,美國西部時間 13 號星期五,不知道為何 13 這個數字組合一再重複出現在我的人生軌道中。我與我的繩伴在美國進行規劃多年的攀岩計畫,抵達美國已接近兩週,在北加州三處天然岩場已攀爬超過一週。我們最新的營地座落在優勝美地國家公園的東門外,海拔超過三千米,雖然才九月初,前晚溫度掉至零下,一早醒來在帳篷外倒水的表面瞬間結冰,呼吸吐納間只見霧氣繚繞。只要手指不凍僵,乾冷對攀岩者是夢寐以求的環境狀態,低溫與摩擦力會讓整個攀爬過程更加輕鬆愉快。

-For me, most things in life, once they pass, are gone, with no need for attachment or regret.
-But this incident seems to require a review.
-Not only because it struck my life like a meteor, leaving a massive crater, but also because its uniqueness is worth sharing—for others to take as a lesson.
+For me, most things in life once they pass are gone with no need for attachment or regret.
+But this incident seems to demand revisiting.
+Not only because it struck my life like a meteor leaving a massive crater, but also because its uniqueness is worth sharing for others to take as a lesson.

-What follows is not an formal accident report, but a record of my personal lived experience, cross-checked with others involved for accuracy.
-After all, memory sometimes fills in gaps with false details—let alone for someone like me, a survivor recovering from a brain injury.
+What follows is not an accident report, but a record of my personal lived experience cross-checked with others involved for accuracy.
+After all, memory sometimes fills in gaps with false details, let alone for someone like me, a survivor recovering from a brain injury.

-One year ago today, on Friday the 13th, U.S. West Coast time.
-Somehow, the number 13 keeps repeating itself in my life trajectory.
-My climbing partner and I had been in the U.S. for almost two weeks, carrying out a long-planned climbing trip.
-We had already spent more than a week climbing at three different crags in Northern California.
-Our newest campsite was just outside Yosemite National Park’s eastern entrance, over 3,000 meters in elevation.
-Though it was only early September, the temperature had plummeted to below zero the night before.
-When I poured water outside the tent that morning, it froze instantly on the surface.
-Our breath hung in clouds in the icy air.
-As long as fingers don’t freeze stiff, this kind of dry cold is a dream for climbers—low temperatures and friction make climbing easier and more enjoyable.
+One year ago today on Friday the 13th U.S. West Coast time, somehow the number 13 keeps repeating itself in my life trajectory.
+My climbing partner Xiao Hu ("Little Tiger") and I had been in the States for almost two weeks, carrying out a long-planned climbing project.
+We had already spent more than a week climbing at three different crags in the Northern California.
+Our newest campsite was just outside the Yosemite National Park’s eastern gate over 3,000 meters in elevation.
+Though it was only early September, the night before temperatures had dropped below freezing.
+When I poured water outside the tent that morning, it froze instantly.
+Our breath hung like clouds in the icy air.
+As long as fingers don’t freeze stiff, this kind of dry cold is a dream for climbers.
+Low temperatures and friction make climbing easier and more enjoyable.

 簡單料理早餐後,將食物、垃圾和廚具收到防熊箱內,整裝出發,先開車進園區內少數有手機訊號的地方,除了收發訊息和查詢天氣,最重要的是每天銜接臺灣的時差,讓繩伴與臺灣的工作夥伴交代確認每天的工作進度。隨後我們繼續開車往森林裡去,找到安全留置汽車的路邊,下車後開始往岩牆移動時大約早上 10 點。